Graph Sampling Based Deep Metric Learning for Generalizable Person Re-Identification: Graph Sampling

 \subsection{Gradient Clipping}

 Note that the GS sampler already provides almost the hardest mini batches, and the batch OHEM triplet loss further finds the hardest triplets within a mini batch for training.
 As a result, the model may suffer optimization difficulty, which in turn may impact convergence during training.
 In practice, we find that limiting $K=2$ alleviates this problem significantly.
-Or otherwise, the binary cross-entropy loss for pairwise matching can be a more stable alternative to the OHEM triplet loss (see Version 1 of this paper).
+Or otherwise, the binary cross-entropy loss for pairwise matching can be a more stable alternative to the OHEM triplet loss (see Appendix B).

 Furthermore, to stabilize the training with the GS sampler and the hard triplet loss, we clip the gradient norm during the backward propagation.
 Specifically, let $\mathbf{g}$ be the gradient of all parameters, and $\|\mathbf{g}\|$ be its norm.
 The gradient will be clipped as $\mathbf{g} \leftarrow \min(1, \frac{T}{\|\mathbf{g}\|}) \cdot \mathbf{g}$, where $T$ is a predefined threshold.
+That is, if the gradient norm is larger than $T$ then clip it to be $T$.
 Note that GS and OHEM provide the hardest examples, which facilitates discriminant learning.
 However, this may also lead to overfitting.
-Therefore, besides stabilizing the training, the gradient clipping operation is also useful for avoiding this problem, and, in turn, improving the generalization performance.
+Therefore, besides stabilizing the training, the gradient clipping operation is also useful to regularize noisy gradients to avoid overfitting on source domain, and, in turn, improving the generalization performance.
 The effect of this gradient clipping will be analyzed in the experiments.